The-Modelling-Club/matlab-scripts/README.md

-This file can be used to calculate the entropy departure function for flue gas based on the Peng-Robinson equation of state
+These files can be used to calculate the enthalpy and  entropy departure function for the components shown.
+They are based on the Peng-Robinson equation of state